 Additionally, cases of mistaken paternity, whether accidental or intentional, can exact a substantial toll on the children involved, not just the parents.
 It can be psychologically damaging to learn that the person you looked at as your father is not actually related to you.

-Again, that doesn’t necessarily diminish any connection between the two of you, but it can be quite a shock and disruption.
+Again, that doesn’t necessarily diminish any connection, but it can be quite a shock and disruption.
 This can be further influenced by the age of the child and whether or not the father remains in the picture.

 Without clear family histories, children are also open to additional health risks.
 There is the potential for hereditary diseases to manifest when no one is looking.
 It’s possible for ailments to be passed down, but because it’s not in the disclosed medical records, symptoms may fly under the radar.